 In brief, glass and scientific advances have gone hand-in-hand throughout history.
 For centuries the knowledge and art of scientific glassblowers have been integral to the development of chemical, pharmaceutical, electronic and physics research.
 Some notable examples include Galileo’s thermometer, Edison’s light bulb, and the vacuum tubes of early radio, TV and computers.
 The qualities of glass and the skills of those who fashion it have contributed more recently to the advances in industries and research in fiber optics, lasers, atomic and subatomic particles, communications and semiconductors.

-Since there is so much to learn from this dedicated group of glass blowers, we will communicate just a part of it in our exhibition and lectures.
+Since there is so much to learn from this dedicated group of glass blowers, we will communicate just a part of it in our exhibition.